aldettinger/camel-quarkus-troubleshooting/README.md

  + [Quarkus Q-Tip: GraalVM Native DebugInfo](https://www.youtube.com/watch?v=JqV-NFWupLA)

 ## TODO
- + How to add args at JVM level ? debug=ssl ?
  + How to externalize property place holders ?
  + How to encrypt password in application.properties ?